Lemon Chicken Soup with Cauliflower Rice

 This is an important step.
 If you pour the eggs directly into the soup, you will end up with stringy bits of scrambled eggs.
 (Think of when you add an egg to ramen noodles.)
 For this recipe, we want the eggs to make the soup creamy.

-To make sure they don't scramble, we want to warm them up before adding them to the soup.
-To do that, you'll want to SLOWLY pour about a cup of the hot soup into the whisked eggs while whisking at the same time.
-Sometimes I'm extra cautious and add 2 cups of hot soup, but that's probably overdoing it.
+To ensure they don’t scramble, we want to warm them before adding them to the soup.
+To do that, you’ll want to SLOWLY pour about a cup of the hot soup into the whisked eggs while whisking.
+Sometimes I’m extra cautious and add 2 cups of hot soup, but that’s probably overdoing it.

 Ingredients